In the Shadows of Broken Windows: The Code Enforcement Success Story

 Code violations of all sorts, broken windows included, can decrease crime, can devalue neighborhood properties, may lead to the decreased structural integrity of the building, are associated with negative health outcomes, and decreased community pride.

-Code enforcement detection is performed by municipalities through driving around communities and visually inspecting properties, analyzing data reports such as those created by City Detect’s blight report, or investigating neighborhood self-reported complaints.
+Municipalities perform code enforcement detection by driving around communities and visually inspecting properties, analyzing data reports such as those created by City Detect’s blight report, or investigating neighborhood self-reported complaints.
 In fact, an analysis of 29 cities’ 311 service requests (a total of 7,418,374 requests) indicates that code enforcement is the second most requested service.